cairo-book/cairo-book/src/ch01-02-hello-world.md

 > with the standard Cairo distribution, as `cairo-run` is, so it should already be
 > installed on your computer!

 Prior to the main function declaration, The line `use debug::PrintTrait;` is responsible for importing an item defined in another module.
 In this case, we are importing the `PrintTrait` item from the Cairo core library.
+This trait is not included in the prelude.
+Hence, importing it is mandatory.
 By doing so, we gain the ability to use the `print()` method on data types that are compatible with printing.

 The body of the `main` function holds the following code: